LIBERTY AND DEVELOPMENT FOUNDATION

 Alfredo Castellanos

-Alfredo Castellanos is a producer and editor.
-He has studied digital television and media production at Universidad Galileo.
+Alfredo Castellanos has studied digital television and media production at Universidad Galileo.
 His experience involves working as a transmission operator, creative editor, and editing chief.
 Subsequently, he participated in the Caos Media film production company.
 His interests include animation, production, and audiovisual material management.
 He believes that his passion for the production of audiovisuals is strategic in the educational efforts in Guatemala.